orbeon/orbeon-forms-doc/Form-Runner-~-Configuration-properties-~-Persistence.md

 `oxf.fr.persistence.provider.orbeon.contact.form`   | form definitions for "orbeon/contact"
 `oxf.fr.persistence.provider.orbeon.contact.data`   | form data for "orbeon/contact"

+_NOTE: This means that you can't name a persistence provider `provider`._

 For example some built-in demo forms as well as Form Builder load their form definitions directly from the Orbeon Forms web application.
 This is done my using more specific properties (without wildcards):

 ```xml
 <property